Demand response: Background

 As of 2011, according to the US Federal Energy Regulatory Commission, demand response (DR) was defined as:

 "Changes in electric usage by end-use customers from their normal consumption patterns in response to changes in the price of electricity over time, or to incentive payments designed to induce lower electricity use at times of high wholesale market prices or when system reliability is jeopardized."
-DR includes all intentional modifications to consumption patterns of electricity to induce customers that are intended to alter the timing, level of instantaneous demand, or the total electricity consumption.
+DR includes all modifications to consumption patterns intended to alter the timing, level of instantaneous demand, or the total electricity consumption.
 In 2013, it was expected that demand response programs will be designed to decrease electricity consumption or shift it from on-peak to off-peak periods depending on consumers' preferences and lifestyles.
 In 2016 demand response was defined as "a wide range of actions which can be taken at the customer side of the electricity meter in response to particular conditions within the electricity system such as peak period network congestion or high prices".

 In 2010, demand response was defined as a reduction in demand designed to reduce peak demand or avoid system emergencies.
 It can be a more cost-effective alternative than adding generation capabilities to meet the peak and occasional demand spikes.
 The underlying objective of DR is to actively engage customers in modifying their consumption in response to pricing signals.
 The goal is to reflect supply expectations through consumer price signals or controls and enable dynamic changes in consumption relative to price.

 In electricity grids, DR is similar to dynamic demand mechanisms to manage customer consumption of electricity in response to supply conditions, for example, having electricity customers reduce their consumption at critical times or in response to market prices.
 The difference is that demand response mechanisms respond to explicit requests to shut off, whereas dynamic demand devices passively shut off when stress in the grid is sensed.
 Demand response can involve actually curtailing power used or by starting on-site generation which may or may not be connected in parallel with the grid.
 This is a quite different concept from energy efficiency, which means using less power to perform the same tasks, on a continuous basis or whenever that task is performed.
 At the same time, demand response is a component of smart energy demand, which also includes energy efficiency, home and building energy management, distributed renewable resources, and electric vehicle charging.